Building Normalizing Flows with Stochastic Interpolants: Practical Implementation and Numerical Experiments

 A set of tabular datasets introduced by \citep{papamakarios2017} has served as a consistent test bed for demonstrating flow-based sampling and its associated density estimation capabilities.
 We continue that practice here to provide a benchmark of the method on models which provide an exact likelihood, separating and comparing to exemplary discrete and continuous flows: MADE \citep{germain15}, Real NVP \citep{dinh2017density}, Convex Potential Flows (CPF) \citep{huang2021convex}, Neural Spline Flows (NSP) \cite{durkan2019}, Free-form continuous flows (FFJORD) \citep{grathwohl2018scalable}, and OT-Flow \citep{finlay2020}.
 Our primary point of comparison is to other continuous time models, so we sequester them in benchmarking.

-We train the interpolant flow model on each target dataset listed in Table \ref{tab:results}, choosing the reference distribution of the interpolant $\rho_0$ to be a Gaussian with mean $\mu=0$ and variance $\Sigma = I_{d}$, where $d$ is the data dimension.
+We train the interpolant flow model on each target dataset listed in Table \ref{tab:results}, choosing the reference distribution of the interpolant $\rho_0$ to be a Gaussian density with mean zero and variance $I_{d}$, where $d$ is the data dimension.
 The architectures and hyperparameters are given in Appendix \ref{sec:exp-details}.
 We highlight some of the main characteristics of the models here.
-All models are feed-forward ReLU networks, except for the network trained on the BSDS300 dataset, which used ELU activations \citep{djork2016}.
-In each case, sampling of the time $t$ was reweighted according to a Beta distribution, with parameters $\alpha, \beta$ provided in the same appendix.
-These were selected to sample times closer to the $t=1$ endpoint of the transport to ensure that the velocity at times close to the target is well-inferred.
+In each case, sampling of the time $t$ was reweighted according to a beta distribution, with parameters $\alpha, \beta$ provided in the same appendix.

 Results from the tabular experiments are displayed in Table \ref{tab:results}, in which the negative log-likelihood averaged over a test set of held out data is computed.
 We note that the interpolant flow achieves better or equivalent held out likelihoods on all ODE based models, except BSDS300, in which the FFJORD outperforms the interpolant by $\sim 0.6\%$.
 We note upwards of $30\%$ improvements compared to baselines.
-We observed during model selection that increasing batch size generally improved performance, but this was not consistent across datasets, and the improvements were marginal.
-For example, a large target batch size proved useful on the POWER dataset, but the same did not hold for the BSDS300 dataset, for which there was no correlation between batch size and performance above a minimal threshold.
-Note that these likelihoods are achieved \textit{without} direct optimization it.
+Note that these likelihoods are achieved \textit{without} direct optimization of it.